 - 1 cup of dairy-free chocolate chips

 - 2 tbsp nut butter or coconut oil

 - 2 ¼ cups chow mein noodles or broken gluten-free pretzels

 Melt the chocolate chips in a double boiler or microwave.

 Stir in nut butter or coconut oil until smooth.

-Spoon about 2 TBS of mixture into a muffin tin or onto parchment paper
+Spoon about 2 tbsp of the mixture into a muffin tin or onto parchment paper.

-Form into nest shape with the back of a spoon
+Form into a nest shape with the back of a spoon.

 - If using a microwave.
 Heat chocolate chips on high for 1 minute 20 seconds and then stir until smooth.